ta-data-bcn/Project-Week-8-Final-Project/your-project/README.md

 * Additionally, only the AP view of the X-Ray scan was to be analysed, thus additional filtering was required.
 * All the images were resized to a standard size, decolourised and normalized in order to be fed into the CNN.
+* Various different parameters for the importing, normalizing and mean reduction of the image were investigated.

 ## Model Training and Evaluation
 The model for the CNN is described in more detail below.